 Director of Ending Hunger 2.0

-Hunger Free North Dakota focuses on long-term solutions and prevention work through research, advocacy and community based solutions.
-Melissa served as the Director of Agency & Client Services for 8 years before moving into this new role.
-Melissa has a BA in Political Science from Concordia College in Moorhead, MN.
-She also serves on the Fargo City Commission and the North Dakota League of Cities Board of Directors.
+Ending Hunger 2.0 focuses on long-term solutions and prevention work through research, advocacy and community based solutions.
+Melissa served as the Director of Agency & Client Services for eight years before moving into this new role.
+Melissa has a BA in Political Science from Concordia College in Moorhead, Minn.
+She has previously served on the Fargo City Commission and the North Dakota League of Cities Board of Directors.

 Nancy Carriveau joined the Great Plains Food Bank in April of 2016 as food resource manager and was promoted to program director in the fall of 2018 where she oversees aspects of the eight Great Plains Food Bank programs including its network of more than 200 partner food pantries, shelters and soup kitchens.
 Before arriving at the Great Plains Food Bank, she spent 15 years in retail, hospitality and food service management.
 A deep understanding of retail and food service administration, she previously worked as a life skills educator with Lutheran Social Services in Duluth, Minn., before moving back to North Dakota with her family.
 Carriveau received a bachelor’s degree in liberal arts from the University of Minnesota-Duluth in 2007.